 - Adequate room for the fermenter and temperature adjustment equipment

 All you really need to create a successful basic fermentation chamber is a cool, dark place that provides easy access to your homebrew and is easy to clean up in the event of spills.
-Find a spot in your home, apartment, or garage that’s cool or warm enough for your yeast to stay in their target range and stash your homebrew out of the light.
+While this is the least consistent option for regulating temperature, it’s arguably the easiest.

 Turning a small part of your home into an impromptu fermentation chamber is ideal if you’re pressed for space, don’t have a large homebrewing budget, or only brew with the seasons.